quythuong/Student_Management/README.md

 # Student_Management
-A simple assignment to manage students using linked list
-**This program has some functions to manage students:**
+A simple assignment to manage students using dynamic array **This program has some functions to manage students:**
 * Add a student to the list
 * Del a student from the list